 It's also safe enough for the elderly, and for people with issues.
 It can be done almost anywhere.
-One 45 minute workout will give you strength, flexiblity and cardio training, while producing massive improvements in core strength and stability.
+In less than an hour, you've started a process tha will give you strength, flexiblity and cardio training, while producing massive improvements in core strength and stability.

 AND it will show you how to troubleshoot your body to prevent or rehab injuries.
 Oh, and almost no equipment required, so you can do it anywhere, anytime.

 Sounds too good to be true?
 Check out these frequently asked questions and see for yourself.

 Why is Ki-Hara Resistance Stretching the perfect health and fitness system for me, whether I'm looking to build long lean muscles, improve athletic performance, reduce the chances of injury, address joint and muscle issues, or upgrade my range of mortion, balance and stability?